majohn-r/tools-build/README.md

 That said, if you find the package useful but don't like some of my choices, you can easily create your own functions to replace the ones you don't care for.
-Won't hurt my feeling a bit.
+Won't hurt my feelings a bit.